 Read more about 2020 below or you can watch the performance HERE

 In this month-long intensive, students will learn methods of ensemble-based creation, including acrobatics, clowning, circus skills, and a variety of physical theatre styles.
 The Manoa Project is intensive and exciting and for every skill level, bringing a little bit of everything to the table: physicality, musicality, writing, design, stage management, paletas, waterfights, and friendships that last well into college and beyond.

 The training program ends with a fully produced performance of a brand new devised work written, created by the ensemble over the course of the summer.

-Students must be high school aged, emerging 9th graders (students who have completed 8th grade and will enter 9th grade in the fall) to descending 12th graders (students who have just completed high school.)
+Students must be high school aged.
+They can range from students who have completed 8th grade and will enter 9th grade in the fall to students who have just completed high school.

 Each student is expected to attend all trainings, rehearsals, and performances, and absences or conflicts must be approved by the trainers and program coordinators.

 The Manoa Project was conceived after our son’s young and promising life tragically ended in early 2000.
 Manoa Alcántara Jojola was just months away from high-school graduation at the Albuquerque Academy.
 Like the four winds, he had four major passions—music, creative writing, karate and theatre.
 Had he lived, we and others who knew him were sure that he would make a profound mark on the world.